Here’s a brief overview of me and my writing career

 After eight self-help books, I felt I’d said everything I wanted to say, so I decided to try writing trade fiction, which I found I really enjoyed.
 I wrote two series of funny family stories, and followed them up with two darker stand-alone novels.

 Alongside my own writing, I teach creative workshops.
-I have written a book for children on writing How to be a Brilliant Writer and three for adults, as well as an Apple app.
+I have written a book for children on writing How to be a Brilliant Writer and four for adults, as well as many articles in writing magazines and an Apple app, Get Writing.

 Whether you publish or not, the act of writing is a deeply joyful and satisfying thing.
 It sharpens your senses and broadens your awareness; it connects you with the wonderful stories and images moving in your psyche all the time, which many people otherwise can only glimpse in dreams.